- Home

 12. Stay connected

-Other studies have also found that having a good social support system can help to improve physical and mental health.
+Studies have also found that having a good social support system can help to improve physical and mental health.

 So, if you regularly feel tired or in low spirits, it might help to connect with people around you.
-Aside from spending time with family and friends, other things such as joining a club, volunteering, or trying out a new hobby can be great ways to meet new people.
+Aside from spending time with family and friends, things such as joining a club, volunteering, or trying out a new hobby can be great ways to meet new people.

 Check out our articles, 9 different ways to meet people and 12 ways to make new friends for more ideas.